TejaswiniBonam/Java-coding-things/Java/01_intro.md

 - Gain a solid foundation in object-oriented programming concepts.
 - Access a vast ecosystem of libraries, frameworks, and tools.
 - Improve your career prospects, as Java is in high demand across many industries.
+- Portability with WORA
+- Security cuz it runs on virtual Machines

 ## What is a Programming Language?